 Hey there!
-Today’s essay is free for all subscribers.
-As a heads up, in the not-too-distant future, essays like this will be available for paid subscribers only.
 If you enjoy the art and words in each week’s edition of Well So Yeah, I hope you’ll consider upgrading to a paid subscription.
 It’s just $5 per month, or deeply discounted at $36 per year!
 As ever, thank you for subscribing and reading.
 I love it here, and hope you do too!

 “Why does your alarm clock sound like a church bell?”